 Superannuation is a great savings tool due to the magic of compound interest.

 You may also be able to enjoy tax benefits by salary sacrificing or be eligible for a host of other government incentives that can greatly boost the amount you retire with.

 Consolidating your super into one fund is an additional step that may help you pay fewer fees, save on paperwork, avoid excess insurance premiums, and keep better track of your nest egg.

-1. Australian Government, Department of Industry Science, Energy and Resources, Find the best energy deal, accessed 2 November 2020 at www.energy.gov.au
+1. Australian Government, Department of Industry Science, Energy and Resources, Switch to save, accessed 30 July 2021 www.energy.gov.au

 QSuper has scored more big wins for members at the prestigious annual SuperRatings and Lonsec awards, recognising excellence in the superannuation industry.

 How to make sure you don’t lose money to scammers